-Whether you are a UK, EU or International Student, it is a good idea for you to make a realistic estimate of your expenditure and income for the coming year before you start your programme of study at UCB.
+Whether you are a UK, EU or International Student, it is a good idea for you to make a realistic estimate of your expenditure and income for the coming year before you start your course of study at UCB.
 Work out how much income you feel sure that you will receive, and then calculate what you think your expenditure will be.
 If you are very lucky, the first total will be larger than the second.

 It is quite likely, however, that you will find as the year progresses that you will have to spend more money than you can afford, and that you need to rein in your spending.
 This section looks at what you should do if you run into the kind of financial difficulties that any student can experience.
 If you have any queries about your personal finance, please contact the Student Budget Counsellor in the Student Services Department, based on the Seventh Floor of the Summer Row Campus.